Security measurement of a medical communication scheme based on chaos and DNA coding: Cryptanalysis of MPPS

-In \cite{Ravichandran:DNA:ITN2017}, it claimed that ``the value of NPCR and UACI of the cipher images are nearer to the ideal value (NPCR $> 99 \%$) (UACI $\approx 33 \%$)'', thus ``this evidences the ability of suggested algorithm to tolerate differential attacks''.
-In fact, similar to Sec.~\ref{sec:statistical_attack}, since NPCR and UACI evaluation are essentially statistical analysis, this conclusion is highly questionable.
+\item \textit{Differential attack}: In \cite{Ravichandran:DNA:ITN2017}, it is claimed that ``the value of NPCR and UACI of the cipher images are nearer to the ideal value (NPCR $>99\%$) (UACI $\approx 33\%$)'', thus ``this evidences the ability of suggested algorithm to tolerate differential attacks''.
+In fact, similar to the analysis of the statistical attack, this conclusion is highly questionable because NPCR and UACI evaluations are essentially statistical analysis.
 In fact, the diffusion rules (Eq.~(\ref{eq:pixel_diffusion})) of MPPS are vulnerable to differential attack.
-According to Property~\ref{prop:differ}, any cipher-image difference is unrelated to the sub-keys $\bm{S}_4$, $\bm{S}_5$ and $\bm{S}_6$, which means that the effective key length is reduced by half.
-Essentially, the chosen-plaintext attack on MPPS given in Sec.~\ref{cryptanalysis} is a differential attack in terms of difference operation XOR.
+According to Property~\ref{prop:differ}, any difference between cipher-images is unrelated to the sub-keys $\bm{S}_4$, $\bm{S}_5$, and $\bm{S}_6$, which means that the effective key length is reduced by half.